rodfer0x80/rodfer0x80/README.md

 ## things i like
 - Free Open Source Information
 - Adrenaline Driven Development
-- GNU+Linux or GNU with the linux kernel systemd?!
-Xdottroll
+- GNU+Linux or GNU with the linux kernel?
 - nuke the TPUs???
 - MORE zetaflops! :)
 - rapid?!